Technology

 Where it fits

 S3 Tables removes the operational burden of managing Iceberg table lifecycle on S3.
-Instead of running your own compaction jobs and snapshot expiration, AWS manages it — reducing the Metadata Overhead at Scale pain point for teams using Iceberg.
+Instead of running your own compaction jobs and snapshot expiration, AWS manages it — cutting the Metadata Overhead at Scale pain point and delivering up to 3× query performance and 80% storage reduction (paired with Intelligent-Tiering) versus self-managed Iceberg on standard S3.

 Misconceptions / Traps

 • Not a query engine.
-S3 Tables manages Iceberg metadata and compaction; you still need Spark, Athena, or another engine to query the data.
+S3 Tables manages Iceberg metadata and compaction; you still need Spark, Athena, Trino, or DuckDB to read the data.

 Key Connections